sathwikreddygv/whatsapp-period-tracking-bot/README.md

 * You should be able to see replies from the bot
 * Set your period Date (Custom date is also supported)
 * Ping "Hi" anytime to know your last period date
-* If your cron is running, you will receive reminders everyday starting from 26 days after your last period date
+* If your cron is running, you will receive reminders everyday starting from 26 days after your last period date (you can update the date meanwhile)

 ### Contributing
 Contributions to the WhatsApp Period Tracking Bot are welcome!
 To contribute: